LitLabs420/Labs-Ai/LITLABS_OWNER_DEV_GUIDE.md

-# 🚀 LitLabs Owner Development Guide
+# 🚀 Litree Owner Development Guide

-**For: LitLabs platform owner/developer only**
+**For: Litree platform owner/developer only**

-This guide covers setup, deployment, and maintenance of the LitLabs backend, payment processing, and AI integration.
+This guide covers setup, deployment, and maintenance of the Litree backend, payment processing, and AI integration.

 ---